GeneticSensing/aptamer-scans/README.md

 Export the spreadsheet from PSTrace into the `/sheets` directory.
 In `swv_processing.py`, change the spreadsheet name exported from PSTrace and run it.
 Once successfully run, the resulting findings should be placed in `/csv` as well as a `summary.csv` to show $A$ and $\tau$ for each concentration.

-## Running SWV and CA Measurements on Emstat Pico
+## Running SWV Measurements on Emstat Pico

 ### On a Windows computer: